EpocDotFr/PointTCL/README.md

 ## Features

-  - Automatically advise everyone in a specific Slack channel about disruptions occuring on TCL lines (only when they starts and ends)
+  - The bot automatically advise everyone in a specified Slack channel about disruptions
+    - Which lines started or stopped to be disrupted
+    - When disruption started
   - Ask the bot to check the current status of a specific line using commands (see below for more information)

 ## Prerequisites

   - Python 3.
 May eventually works with Python 2 (not tested)
-  - Slack with an already-existing bot
+  - A Slack team with an already-existing bot

 ## Installation